FranzZemen/dual-build/README.md

 ```

 ### Bootstrap

 Bootstrap a new project

 Package Manager:

 ```
-Call        binx dual-build bootstrap [-p] [-d <path_to_project>] [-o <path_to_options>] [-v <verbose_level> [-w] [--logger <path_to_logger.js|mjs|cjs>]
+Call        binx dual-build bootstrap path_to_project [-p | -o <path_to_options>] [-p] [-v <verbose_level> [-w | --logger <path_to_logger>]

 Returns     1. creates project scaffolding and files
             2. depending on verbose levels and configuration, logs progress

 Flags       ** all flags are optional **

-            -p --prompt:    options are prompted prior to launching -d --diretory:  specify the project path
+            -p --prompt: Options are prompted prior to launching.
+Mutually exclusive with -o.

+            -o --options: Options are provided in the path_to_options file.
+Mutually exclusive with -p.

-            -o --options:   provide the path to bootstrap options -v --verbose:   set verbose level to one of "debug", "info", "warn", or "error"
+            -v --verbose: Set verbose level to one of "debug", "info", "warn", or "error".
+Default is "info".

-            -w --write:     log to file (in _logs directory)
+            -w --write: The default logging is to console, this setting forces the to log to file (in .logs directory).
+Mutually exclusive with --logger
-            --logger:       specify custom logger (console is the default with file option), can also be set via options file

-Notes       A. The directory to be bootstraped will be in the bootstrap-options.json "path to project" property.

-            B. Where does bootstrap-options.json come from?

-              1. If none of -p, -d or -o are provided, options will be loaded (in decreasing priority order) from:
-                i)   A valid 'bootstrap-options.json' file exists in process.cwd() ii)  A valid 'bootstrap-options.json' exists in the user's profile iii) build-dual/defaults/bootstrap-options.json

-                In all these cases, the "path to project" property is updated to process.cwd() prior to bootstrapping.

-              2. If prompts (-p) is specified, user will be prompted for options.
-However, the prompts will be loaded with defaults from the following, in priority order:

-                i)   A valid bootstrap file pointed to by the -o option ii)  A valid 'bootstrap-options.json' file located at path_to_object, if -d is specified iii) A valid 'bootstrap-options.json' file exists in process.cwd() iv)  A valid 'bootstrap-options.json' exists in the user's profile iv)  build-dual/defaults/bootstrap-options.json

-                In all these cases, if -d is specified, the "path to project" prompt default will be set to that.

-              3. If -d is provided, but NOT -p or -o, options will be loaded from:
-                i)   A valid 'bootstrap-options.json' file located at path_to_object ii)  A valid 'bootstrap-options.json' file exists in process.cwd() iii) A valid 'bootstrap-options.json' exists in the user's profile iv)  build-dual/defaults/bootstrap-options.json

-                In all these cases, the "path to project" property will be updated to the value provided by -d (path_to_options)
+            --logger: Specify custom logger.
+This option removes the default logger, and will determine entirely where logs appear.
+However, the verbose level will still be governed by -v.
+Mutually exclusive with -w.

 Errors      error code: 500 subcode: N    generally unable to complete command (reason will depend on subcode)
             error code: 404 subcode: 1    options file does not exist in path specified (-o)